-One of Saudi Arabia's northernmost regions, Al-Jawf (also spelled Al-Jouf) is a treasure ground of historic artifacts and natural beauty.
+One of Saudi Arabia's northernmost regions, Al-Jawf (also spelled Al-Jouf) is a treasure ground of historic artefacts and natural beauty.
 The province's two major tourist routes lie through its rural capital of Sakakah and the ancient town of Dumat Al-Jandal, where most of Al-Jawf's ruins and ancient relics are concentrated.
 Endless opportunity for exploration, rich cultural heritage and exotic desert adventures await visitors to Al-Jawf at every turn.

-Though it might get overlooked in favour of larger, more glamorous cities, like Riyadh or nearby Doha, the discerning traveler will not want to pass up the opportunity to visit Dammam.
+Though it might get overlooked in favour of larger, more glamorous cities, like Riyadh or nearby Doha, the discerning traveller will not want to pass up the opportunity to visit Dammam.
 As if the stunning desert scenery alone was not enough to enchant visitors, the city also offers heaps of fine dining, great shopping and some of the most pleasant green spaces, parks and seaside walkways you're likely to find at a desert destination.

 Nestled withing the lush Al-Ahsa Oasis in the Eastern Province of Saudi Arabia, the city of Hofuf (itself known as Al-Ahsa or Al-Hasa) sprawls over the palm-tree covered lands inhabited since the prehistoric times.
 Hofuf is packed with historic sites, architectural monuments and natural wonders, from forts and palaces to the whimsical Qara Mountain Caves and natural springs.

 Though Jizan may be the smallest province in Saudi Arabia, it boasts an astounding natural and geographical diversity that few other regions can match.
 From scorching desert sands to deep green forests, grassy plains to rocky mountain tops, fertile land to tropical islands and colourful coral reefs, Jizan has it all.
 But the province is not limited to natural beauty, for it also boasts interesting archeological sites, a historic harbour that bustles with life, and a huge variety of tropical fruits, all of which combine to make Jizan a top travel destination.